Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 1. AJAX response saves HTTP traffic.
 2. Instead of just redirecting to ``success_url``, one may perform custom actions, including displaying BootstrapDialog alerts and confirmations.
-3. app.js also includes Bootstrap 3 progress bar when form has file inputs.
-So when large files are uploaded, there will be progress indicator updated, instead of just waiting when request completes.
+3. app.js also includes Bootstrap progress bar when form has file inputs.
+So when large files are uploaded, there will be progress indicator updated, instead of just waiting until the request completes.

 .. highlight:: python